Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Noah and the others hadn't yet know what was about to happen to them, "It's just a change of place.
 I don't get what the problem is."

-Mio: "Urgh... _We'll regret this._"
+Mio, seeing change is no longer possible, "_Urgh...
+We'll regret this._"

 Teach shook his head, "I'd rather not delay, but unfortunately I have some work left to do here.
 Wait for me next to the training ground.
 I'll meet you as soon as I can."

 "Urgh...
 Very well.
 We'll see you there."
-And she did the welcoming stance, seeing that his intention can no longer be changed.
-And they turned to leave.
+And she did the welcoming stance, and they turned to leave.

-After they leave, he quietly spoke to the wall, "_They were outstanding soldiers._ I'd go so far as to say they were the pride of Agnus. _So, now they're traitors._ People are mysteries.
+After they leave, he quietly spoke to the wall, "_They were outstanding soldiers._ I'd go so far as to say they were the pride of Agnus. _So,... now they're traitors._ People are mysteries.
 You can never really understand them.
 Don't you agree?"

 There stood the before-not-seen Consul where he faced.
 (S)He didn't reply.

-Teach therefore continued, "But...
-I'm the commander.
+Teach therefore continued, "_But...
+I'm the commander_.
 I can't let my personal feelings get in the way of my duty. **I will deal with them**.
 You can leave the matter with me."
 And he turned away, _his eyes insistent_, "We can't afford to ignore anything that might do our very world harm."

 ---